 The most common insect pests that affect coneflowers include sweet potato whiteflies, aphids, Japanese beetles, and Eriophyid mites.

 - Sweet potato whiteflies – Sweet potato whiteflies live and feed on the undersides of leaves, sucking out plant juices.
 Oftentimes, the presence of these pests results in the growth of black sooty mold.
 In addition, you may see leaf yellowing and shredding.
-Sweet potato whiteflies can also transfer diseases, such as vector virus.
+Sweet potato whiteflies can also transfer diseases, such as vector viruses.

 - Aphids – Aphids, like whiteflies, will suck the nutrients from plants.
 In large masses, they can quickly overwhelm and kill plants.